shinemind/shinemind.github.io/README.md

-# ShineTime - A gentle way to start and end your day
+# ShineMind - A gentle way to start and end your day

 ![Page preview](./preview.png)

 ## Description:

-A modern Next.js waitlist landing page for ShineTime chat app that captures potential customer emails using Formspark service.
+A modern Next.js waitlist landing page for ShineMind chat app that captures potential customer emails using Formspark service.

 - Designed using Figma
 - Built using powerful technologies: Next.js, TypeScript and Tailwind CSS